utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ## Value Proposition

-It is an integrated web service for exams generation aimed at university teachers. gh This includes access to a limited bank of problems proposed by the community of standard users.
-To guarantee the quality and growth of this bank, standard user must collaborate using the 3x1 system.
+It is an integrated web service for exams generation aimed at university teachers.
+This includes access to a limited bank of problems proposed by the community of standard users.
+To guarantee the quality and growth of this bank, standard user must collaborate using the 4x1 system.
 In addition, it has a tool that facilitates the generation of their exams in a pre-established format based on certain selected problems.

 ***